serhiifenkov/nonboringcars/README.md

 - 👋 Hi, I’m @serhiifenkove
-- 👀 I’m interested in nonboring cars
+- 👀 I’m interested in crypto, padel and nonboring cars.
-- 🌱 I’m currently learning programmimg smart contracts
+- 🌱 I’m currently learning programmimg smart contracts.
+- I will share my projects here, most of them are related to the crypto-related activities I am doing daily.
 - 📫 How to reach me - up to you. but better just leave me alone:D

 <!---